-- □ If resource is positive for any symptoms prior to mobilization DO NOT MOBILIZE. - At Entries Consider the adequate number of personnel needed for screening.
-Although medical personnel are ideal, screeners do not have to be medically trained. - If resource is positive for any symptoms including fever (over 100.4) at entry DO NOT ANNOUNCE - ask to step aside. - Escort sick individual to isolation area. - Isolation support personnel should begin documentation.
-Have sick individual contact Supervisor for further direction. - Notify public health officials. - Have individual transported as appropriate. - Protect and secure any collected Personal Identifiable Information or Personal Health Information
+If resource is positive for any symptoms prior to mobilization DO NOT MOBILIZE.
+At Entries - Consider the adequate number of personnel needed for screening.
+Although medical personnel are ideal, screeners do not have to be medically trained. o.
+If resource is positive for any symptoms including fever

+- If resource is positive for any symptoms including fever (over 100.4) at entry DO NOT ANNOUNCE - ask to step aside. - o Escort sick individual to isolation area. - Isolation support personnel should begin documentation.
+Have sick individual contact Supervisor for further direction. - o Notify public health officials. - o Have individual transported as appropriate. - Protect and secure any collected Personal Identifiable Information or Personal Health Information

-To: Fire Management Board and Non-Federal Wildland Fire Partners From: COVID-19 Wildland Fire Medical and Public Health Advisory Team (MPHAT) Date: 04/15/2020 Subject: COVID-19 Interim Screening Protocol for Wildland Fire Personnel
+To: Fire Management Board and Non-Federal Wildland Fire Partners

+From: COVID-19 Wildland Fire Medical and Public Health Advisory Team (MPHAT)

+Date: 04/15/2020

+Subject: COVID-19 Interim Screening Protocol for Wildland Fire Personnel